Duckmanlam/Duckmanlam/README.md

 With a deep passion for **Customer Experience, Fintech, InfoSec,** and **AI-driven technologies**.
 I specialize in turning complex challenges into scalable, innovative solutions.

-- 🔭 Currently working on top-secret projects to reshape industries.
+- 🔭 Currently working on exciting front-end projects to elevate digital experiences.
-- 🌱 Always expanding my knowledge and contributing to open-source communities.
+- 🌱 Constantly expanding my skills in React, Next.js, and JavaScript ecosystems.
-- 🚀 On a mission to push the boundaries of what's possible with code.
+- 🚀 On a mission to push the boundaries of web development and create impactful, user-focused solutions.